 Change the first paragraph as follows

-In the example of Figure 9-78 (Example of the use of the BRP setup subphase to set up the subsequent I-MID subphase(11ad)(#3338)), the initiator transmits an SSW-Feedback with the MID-REQ subfield set to 1 and the BC-REQ subfield set to 0 in the BRP Request field, thus requesting an MIDC with only the R-MID subphase.
+In the example of Figure 9-78 (Example of the use of the BRP setup subphase to set up the subsequent I-MID subphase(11ad)(#3338)), the initiator transmits an SSW-Feedback frame with the MID-REQ subfield set to 1 and the BC-REQ subfield set to 0 in the BRP Request field, thus requesting an MIDC with only the R-MID subphase.
 The responder grants the MID-REQ by setting the MID-Grant subfield to 1 in the SSW-(#1198)Ack frame.
 The initiator then sends a frame with the SNR Present and Sector ID Order Present subfields both set to 1, the Number of Measurement(#2162) subfield in the FBCK-TYPE field indicating the number of SNR measurements from the last SLS phase, and the SNR and Sector ID subfields with the SNRs measured during the SLS phase and the list of received sectors, respectively.
 The L-RX subfield is set according to the number of training fields the initiator needs in each packet as part of the R-MID.
 The responder then starts the R-MID process by transmitting BRP-RX packets.